2002 Wyoming state elections: Superintendent of Public Instruction

-Incumbent Superintendent of Public Instruction Judy Catchpole, a Republican, was unable to seek re-election due to term limits.
+Incumbent Superintendent of Public Instruction Judy Catchpole, a Republican, could not seek re-election due to term limits.
 Competitive primaries developed on both sides.
 In the Republican primary, Trent Blankenship, the Superintendent of the Carbon County School District 1, and Jim Twiford, the former President of the State Senate emerged as early frontrunners.
 High school teacher Neil Waring and retired university professor John Mingle were also candidates.
 The Wyoming Education Association endorsed Waring in the Republican primary.
 The WEA criticized Twiford's legislative record, specifically pointing to millions of dollars in cuts to the education budget under his leadership.

 From there, the Republican primary heated up, with Blankenship and Twiford attacking each other's records.
 Blankenship accused Twiford of misrepresenting his credentials and for his record in the legislature.
 Twiford, meanwhile, argued that Blankenship's school district "is flat broke under his leadership," with the district hemorrhaging administrators.
 In the end, Blankenship narrowly edged out Twiford, receiving 37% of the vote while Twiford won 33%, Waring won 20%, and Mingle won 10%.

 In the Democratic primary, Kathy Emmons, the Director of the Wyoming Children's Action Alliance, emerged as the early frontrunner, earning the endorsement of the WEA.
 The candidates largely agreed on the issues, with all of the Democrats opposing charter schools, and with Emmons and Shoults favoring increased audits of mining companies.
 Hoffman ended up decisively winning the primary, winning 52% of the vote to Wiederspahn's 31% and Shoults's 17%.

 In the general election, Blankenship argued that Emmons had no roots in Wyoming and had no experience in the state's public school system.
 Emmons disputed Blankenship's characterization, pointing out that she had worked for the Wyoming Department of Health and had run pre-school programs for developmentally disabled students throughout the state.
 The ideological contrasts between the candidates were not significant, however, with both Blankenship and Emmons agreeing on the need to raise teacher pay and to maintain the usage of individualized education plans, though they disagreed on the philosophy of leasing school trust lands.

 Blankenship ended up narrowly beating Emmons, winning 53% of the vote to her 47%.
 Despite losing, she was the second-strongest performing Democrat in the 2002 elections behind Freudenthal, and managed to win in ancestrally Democratic and higher-populated areas throughout the state.